mbabynames search ✿

 Ashton Henry

-Ashton ("noble and strong") and Henry ("ruler of the home").
+Ashton ("ash tree town") and Henry ("ruler of the home").
 Two distinct meanings that create a name with range.
 Ashton ends on a nasal sound.
 Henry's opening H avoids any muddiness.

 Bold contrast